 Reiki, the channeling of universal life force energy, piqued my curiosity, sending me on a journey to explore the realm of energy work.
 Revelatory and liberating experiences with the energetic body sparked me to move through all levels of training to become an Usui Reiki Master.

-My immersion in the somatic arts has highlighted the transformative potential of therapeutic touch, breathwork, proper nutrition, and mindful embodied movement.
+My immersion in the somatic arts has highlighted the transformative potential of compassionate therapeutic touch, breathwork, proper nutrition, and mindful embodied movement.

-I am an RYT-200 certified yoga teacher, having completed a year-long immersive program through Luma Yoga, led by Valerie Moselle, a highly esteemed instructor and author of Breathwork: A 3-Week Breathing Program to Gain Clarity, Calm, & Better Health.
+I am an RYT-200 certified yoga teacher, having completed a year-long program through Luma Yoga, led by Valerie Moselle, a highly esteemed instructor and author of Breathwork: A 3-Week Breathing Program to Gain Clarity, Calm, & Better Health.
 My approach to yoga honors skeletal variation over aesthetics.
 I value evidence-based approaches to movement and breath with a focus on creating resilience.